NAAC for Dental Colleges: SSR Strategy in the NDC Era

 What is the 5-stage NAAC accreditation process for dental colleges?

-What does the dental discipline-specific overlay cover?
+What does Part B of the dental NAAC manual cover?

 What are good Criterion 7 Best Practices for a dental college?